Reddimus/USACO_notes/Arrays_and_Hashing/Custom_Comparators_and_Coordinate_Compression/Silver/P2_2018-Rental_Service/README.md

 ## [Solution](https://github.com/Reddimus/USACO_notes/tree/main/Arrays_and_Hashing/Custom_Comparators_and_Coordinate_Compression/Silver/P2_2018-Rental_Service)

+#### Steps:
+1. **Read in input data:**
+	- First line: `n` = number of cows, `m` = number of shops, and `r` = number of neighbors
+	- Next `n` lines: read in milk produced per cow into a array like data structure.
+	- Next `m` lines: read in demand of milk gallons and rate of milk from shops into an array of objects, or an array of pairs.
+	- Next `r` lines: read in neighbor rent a cow rate into an array.
+2. **Sort milk, shops, and rent arrays**:
+	- Sort milk in descending order; we always want to milk the cow that produces the most milk.
+	- Sort shops in descending order by rate; we always want to sell milk to the shop that offers the most money per gallon.
+	- Sort rent in descending order; we always want to rent the cow for the most money.
+3. **Calculate maximum revenue**:
+	- First calculate potential price if cow were to be milked.
+This signifies we need to use a multitude of temporary variables.
+	- Iterate through each cow in which we decide to either milk the cow or rent it to a neighbor.
+We can decide this by comparing the potential price of milk to the rent price.
+For each cow we decide to milk we need to update our cow index and shop index by +1.
+If we decide to rent a cow we need to update our cow index by renting the cow that produces the least amount of milk and update our rent index by +1.
+4. **Write maximum profit to output file**.

 ### Time Complexity: `O(N * M)`
 ### Space Complexity: `O(N + M + R)`
 Where `N` is `number of cows`, `M` is `number of shops as milk customers`, and `R` is `number of neighbors as rent customers`.